What you need to know about coronavirus if you have employees

-With schools closed across the country, many employees have children of all ages at home.
-Some workers are also dealing with sick relatives who need care.
+With schools continuously adapting to outbreaks across the country, employees may have their children with them at home at any given time.
+Some workers are also dealing with sick family members or relatives who need care.

 Business owners must understand these challenges and give employees some leeway.
 For example, flexible hours can help employees manage work and life responsibilities more effectively.

 If your business has employees regularly coming to your workplace, it's important to encourage employees to wear masks, avoid nonessential contact, and consistently sanitize equipment and frequently touched surfaces.
 The Centers for Disease Control coronavirus prevention guidelines recommends that the public wear N95 and KN95 respirators in indoor spaces outside of their home, and that companies should sanitize high touch surfaces like doorknobs, tables, desks, light switches, faucets, and sinks with household cleaners and disinfectants.

-Employees who must travel to client offices should following government recommended safety precautions, such as remaining six feet away from others.
-Washing their hands regularly should go without saying.
+Employees who must travel to client offices should following government recommended safety precautions, such as remaining six feet away from others and washing their hands regularly.

 No matter how hard you try to protect your business, your employees, and your customers, COVID-19 may still take a financial toll.
 Reduced revenue, closures, and continued spread of the virus may mean you’ll have to let some employees go.

 Assist employees who lose jobs because of the coronavirus

 The coronavirus has already caused layoffs in some industries.
-Declining sales and shutdowns could force more businesses to reduce staff.
+Declining sales and closures could eventually force more businesses to reduce staff again.